Not just Symphogear

 This site profiles all 27 of them through their non-Symphogear music — what they made when they weren’t being Tsubasa, Maria, Saint-Germain, or Shem-Ha.
 Each artist gets:

-Plus seven cross-cast companion playlists that pool tracks across the cast on thematic axes — villains, units, in-fiction shared bands, multi-artist crossovers, debut tracks, casting-year tracks, and curatorial deep cuts.
+Plus four cross-cast companion playlists that pool tracks across the cast on thematic axes — villains, in-fiction shared bands, unit-era careers, and multi-artist crossovers.
+More companions may follow as the catalog deepens.

 How to use the site